-- integrity of financial statements and reporting; - financial and non-financial risk management and internal controls; - internal and external audit:

-- compliance; and - performance of the Group risk and audit functions.
+- integrity of financial statements and disclosures; - financial and non-financial risk management and internal controls; - internal and external audit; - ethics and compliance; and - performance of the Group risk and audit functions.

 The effectiveness of Orica's internal control environment is continually assessed as outlined below.